 Global Goals, Local Action

-This highly participatory conversation introduces students to the Sustainable Development Goals, the 17 goals laid out by the members of the United Nations to envision and work towards a more equitable world.
-Students largely drive the conversation considering which goals they want to focus on and explore their own thoughts and reactions to them as well as consider how we see these goals showing up in our own communities.
+This highly participatory conversation introduces students to the Sustainable Development Goals , the 17 goals laid out by the members of the United Nations to envision and work toward a more equitable world.
+As we explore the work of the foundation, students largely drive the conversation considering which goals they are most interested in and how they connect with one another.
+We’ll also discuss their own thoughts and reactions to the goals and consider how we see them showing up in our own communities, and ways we can make a difference.

 WHAT TO EXPECT